 - the 72 were to tell the people the symbolism.

 There is so much to comment on here when we contrast the sending of the twelve with the sending of the seventy-two.
 (I am using 72 simply because the NLT does in the reading above.)
-I make some cursory comments at the outset and then will give you some time to chew on the contrasts for yourself.
+I have made some cursory comments at the outset and then will give you some time to chew on the contrasts for yourself.
 I will comment on some of the elements in the next Gem and will let others pass by.
 Just simply because to do an exhaustive coverage takes more time than necessary and would bore some of you.
 Ponder these contrasts for yourself.

-Next Gem I will start comment with the interesting focus on what not to take rather than what to take.
+Next Gem I will begin with the interesting focus on what not to take rather than what to take.
 Interesting isn’t it?
 In both preparations (the “12” and the “72”) the focus is on what not to take rather than what to take.
 Why is that?
 All of us if we are going somewhere make a list of what to take rather than what not to take.
 There is a major message in that.
 Take time to think about it.
 Food for thought for modern day missionaries.
 Carry-on only.
 No more worrying about overweight baggage or having to wait around to pick up all your belongings at the luggage carousel.
 Travelling light.
 I will unpack that next Gem.
 Pun intended.

 I intend to devote a whole Gem to this following segment on its own: